JamesAlday/intimateencounters/README.md

-# intimateencounters
+# Ladybug, Ladybug, Fly Away Home

-Handout for the 'Intimiate Encounters' by Oscar Rios in `The Things We Leave Behind`
+by Oscar Rios in [The Things We Leave Behind](http://www.drivethrurpg.com/product/191250/The-Things-We-Leave-Behind)